-Every Tuesday and Thursday at noon, staff and volunteers will safely provide residents with their boxes, while maintaining social distancing.
-On Tuesday’s residents will also be able to receive breakfast supplies to support nutritious breakfasts through out the week.
-Those who have registered will receive a weekly email and will be able to pre-order if they need to access the program.
-There is no eligibility to access this program, outside of being a resident of Blackfalds.
+Every Monday at 5pm, staff and volunteers will safely provide residents with their boxes, while maintaining social distancing.
+Those who have registered will receive an email weekly and will be able to order each week if they need to access this food program.

-If you are interested in donating to the program or registering for the program, please contact email@example.com or call 403.600.9066
+If you are interested in donating to the program or registering for the program, please contact FCSS at 403.600.9066

 “Investing in people, our most valuable resource.”

 Blackfalds FCSS offers Community Programs and Courses, Community Group Support, Food Bank Information, Employment Support, Interagency Meetings, Subsidized Programs and Information & Referral Services.